BlueNalgene/LaTeX_Guided_Course/_episodes/02-moreformatting.md

 ![Class Options](../fig/ep02im01.png)

 We can also manually break lines with the `\\` command.
 This special character allows us to include a line break within a line of our LaTeX code.
+Note that a line break is not the same as starting a new paragraph.
+Manual line breaks will not automatically indent.

 ~~~
 \documentclass{article}